Checkfront/API/README.md

 ## Changes from v2

 There have been several changes in the v3.0 api that could impact some integrations.
+Please review them here and update / test your project before switching to the v3 endpoint/

 ### Token Pair Authentication

-It's now possible to skip the OAuth2 process by using a token pair for authentication.
+It's now possible to bypass the OAuth2 process by using a token pair for authentication.
 The token pair can be generated in the API setup page.

 ### New resources